Return probability and recurrence for the random walk driven by two-dimensional Gaussian free field: Introduction

 where $|\cdot|_1$ denotes the $\ell^1$-norm on~$\Z^2$.
 We will write $P_\eta^x$ for the law of the above random walk such that $P_\eta^x(X_0=x)=1$ and use~$E^x_\eta$ to denote the corresponding expectation.
 We also write~$\P$ for the law of the GFF and use~$\E$ (as above) to denote the expectation with respect to~$\P$.

-The transition kernel~$p_\eta$ depends only on the differences $\{\eta_x-\eta_y\colon x,y\in\Z^2\}$ whose law is, as it turns out, invariant and ergodic with respect to the translates of~$\Z^2$.
+The transition kernel~$p_\eta$ depends only on the differences $\{\eta_x-\eta_y\colon x,y\in\Z^2\}$ whose law is, as it turns out, invariant and ergodic with respect to the translations of~$\Z^2$.
+(Thanks to the explicit control of correlation decay, the law is actually readily shown to be even strongly mixing.)
 The Markov chain $\{X_t\}_{t\ge0}$ is thus an example of a random walk in a stationary random environment.
 The main conclusion we prove about this random walk is then:

 \begin{theorem} For each~$\gamma>0$ and each $\delta>0$,

 Furthermore, $\{X_t\}_{t \geq 0}$ is recurrent for $\P$-almost every $\eta$. \end{theorem}